 The Elder Law & Estate Planning Attorneys of Illinois, P.C. is currently meeting clients and potential clients in person at our office in our Covid-19 conference room.
 Our staff is 100% vaccinated and we comply with strict COVID guidelines so that we can safely help and service for our clients as well as potential clients.
 In addition, we continue to offer remote Zoom consultations for clients and potential clients who are unable or uncomfortable coming to our office.

 You have entrusted the care of your loved one to the professional staff at a skilled nursing facility.
 This was a difficult decision for you and your family, but you recognized that because of physical and or financial limitations your loved one can no longer safely be cared for at home.
 So the decision is made in the best interest of your loved one and the family as a whole, that it is best to let professionals provide care for your loved one so that you may sleep comfortably knowing that your loved one is being cared for by compassionate and highly skilled professionals and receiving the best care possible.
 In most cases and at most nursing homes that is exactly what you and your loved one receives.
+What you did not anticipate is nursing home injury and abuse.
 What happens if you are unfortunate and the facility your loved one resides in is not so professional and your loved one is neglected, abused or injured ?
 It is a sad state of affairs, that at some facilities the only concern is how much money it can make off of your loved ones and your family.

 This focus on money rather than on care can results in under-staffing, hiring unqualified personnel, or having a qualified person do a job for which they are not qualified, solely so that the of the facility can make themselves even richer.